anharrington/handsonpython/rstP/websummary.rst

    [:ref:`Dynamically-Created-Static`]

 #.
 The ``webbrowser`` module has a function ``open``, that will
-   open a file or web URL in the default browser:
+   open a file or web URL in your default browser:
    [:ref:`Dynamically-Created-Static`]

        ``webbrowser.open(`` *filename* ``)``